-Virtual bot assistant guides service training sessions
+Virtual bot assistant guides during service training.

-Training sessions for field service employees then no longer take place in a real seminar room, but in the metaverse.
+Training for field service employees then no longer takes place in a real seminar room, but in the metaverse.
 Here, employees perform virtual actions, with the bot assistant guiding them, giving tips and helping them find the next step.
 Which part of the plant needs to be opened, which screw needs to be loosened next?
 The bot shows all of this.
 The virtual assistant also recognizes when an employee is not acting according to the predefined logics and supports them in carrying out the process steps correctly.

 Instead of just being passively taught the training content, participants actively learn it because they perform the action sequences in the metaverse themselves.
 “In addition to hearing and seeing, training for service employees can now be extended to include experiencing and motor skills by means of a virtual intelligent service assistant,” explains Eric Brabänder, Chief Product Officer at Empolis.
 “This makes it quick and easy to learn product training or service cases, especially for complex products or machines, and optimally prepares both machine operators and customer service.”

-Fewer errors, shortened service time
+Fewer errors, shortened service time.

-These can be held in the Metaverse without much effort, because no one has to travel specifically.
-And outside of these joint times, each employee can still learn for themselves.
+These can be held in the Metaverse without much effort, because no one has to travel there specifically.
+And outside of these shared times, each employee can still learn for themselves.

-Application beyond trainings
+Application beyond trainings.

 Zreality GmbH was founded in Kaiserslautern in 2015 and has since implemented more than 100 projects in the areas of virtual, augmented and mixed reality.
 The company specializes in B2B solutions for metaverse projects and has developed an easy-to-use and secure cross-reality platform – Zreality Grids.
 The platform is an all-in-one solution where people can meet, educate or collaborate as avatars in immersive, highly realistic 3D environments.
 The software is cloud-based, content can be managed in real-time 3D and used web-based on almost any device.
 Customers such as HP, BASF, ZDF, Porsche, General Dynamics, Opel and Hilti rely on the development skills of the team from Kaiserslautern.

-Empolis is a leading provider of cloud-based software in the field of Intelligent Decision Support Solutions based on Artificial Intelligence.
+Empolis is a leading provider of cloud-based software in the area of Intelligent Decision Support Solutions based on Artificial Intelligence.
 Empolis’ approach is the intelligent combination of knowledge and content management in standardized SaaS products according to the motto “DECIDE.
 RIGHT.
 NOW.”
 Many national and international companies as well as public institutions, such as ABB, BMW, Bosch, Bundesverwaltungsamt, Carl Zeiss Microscopy, Homag, Koenig & Bauer, Kuka, MAN Energy Solutions and Vodafone, rely on Empolis solutions and its comprehensive industry and process know-how.
 There are currently around 500 Empolis installations worldwide and every day around 700,000 professional users use Empolis solutions to serve around 40 million end customers.